PeterLenting/MSP3/README.md

 [Mock-up of the mobile version of the game](https://raw.githubusercontent.com/PeterLenting/MSP3/master/static/images/mock-ups/mobile-mock-up.jpg).
 [Mock-up of the desktop version of the game](https://raw.githubusercontent.com/PeterLenting/second-milestone-project/master/images/mock-ups/desktop-mock-up-name-and-flag.jpg)

-As you can see there are some small diferences between the mock-up and actual game.
-On desktop I moved the aside to the right of the game, because it makes more sence to keep the actual game on the prominent left side.
-Besides that small changes are made to the lay-out.
-The yellow colour is chosen because yellow is the most iconic colour in cycling.
-It is the colour of the leadersjersey in the Tour de France.
-The darkblue and the orange contrast nicely and give the game a cheerfull look.

 ### User stories
 As a visitor, I want:
 1. To read about the places Jack Kerouac wrote about in On the Road in order to find information about the way the places look now.